MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

     print(hero.current_health)
 ```

-When calling your code with these values you should a range between 150 and 200 depending on how much was blocked by Grace.
+When calling your code with these values you should have a `current_health` between 150 and 200 depending on how much was blocked by Grace.

 # Are You still conscious?